aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridweb/_index.md

 ```

 Gets whether to enable the client side column operations.

+**Remarks**

 When sets to true, the user can use the right-click menu to add/remove columns.

 **Returns:**
 boolean